 General intelligence tests measure your general intellectual ability.
 Whether your thinking is logical?
 How do you solve the problems?
 How do you appreciate new material and benefit from the past experiences?
 A general intelligence test includes all these facets of your intelligence.

-However, it is generally agreed that intelligence is the name of a variety of intellectual procedures as memory, learning, perception, and decision-making, thinking, and reasoning.
-It is composition of many kinds of abilities so it is measured by many different procedures.
+However, it is agreed that intelligence is the name of a variety of intellectual procedures as memory, learning, perception, and decision-making, thinking, and reasoning.
+It is the composition of many kinds of abilities, so many different systems measure it.
 This ability is articulated in many facets of a person’s life.

-Before development of first IQ test by Binet and Simon, efforts were underway to define intelligence.
-However, in the beginning of 1900s a British psychologist Charles Spearman made an observation that all tests of mental ability are positively connected.
-Spearman drew the conclusion that individuals who score high in any mental test, score high in all others, and vice versa.
+Before the development of first IQ test by Binet and Simon, efforts were underway to define intelligence.
+However, at the beginning of the 1900s, a British psychologist Charles Spearman made an observation that all tests of mental ability are positively connected.
+Spearman concluded that individuals who score high on any psychological analysis, score high in all others, and vice versa.
 Spearman argued that if all mental tests are correlated, there must be a common factor producing the positive correlation.

 In 1904 Spearman published his findings with statistics to show that the positive correlations among mental tests are due to a common underlying factor.
-His method developed into a technique known as factor analysis.
-It is possible to identify group of tests that measure a common ability by using factor analysis.
+His method developed a technique known as factor analysis.
+It is possible to identify a group of tests that measure a natural ability by using factor analysis.

 Spearman proposed that two factors could account for individual differences in scores on mental tests.
-First factor is represented as ‘g’.
+The first element is represented as ‘g.'
 The g is considered as the cause of all intellectual tasks and abilities.
 The g factor stands for what all mental tests had in common.

-Spearman identified the second factor as the specific factor, or s.
-The specific factor is related to whatever exceptional abilities a specific test requires and it differs from test to test.
+Spearman identified the second factor as the specific factor or s.
+The specific factor is related to whatever exceptional abilities a particular test requires, and it differs from test to test.
 Spearman and his followers gave more importance to the general intelligence than the specific factor.

 The collection of cognitive data and improvement in analytical techniques has made factor ‘g’ more important.
-A series of factors with g at its apex and group factors at successive lower levels, is thought to be the most trusted model of cognitive ability.
+A series of factors with g at its apex and group factors at successively lower levels is thought to be the most trusted model of cognitive ability.
 Other models have also been put forward.
-But they have merely served anything positive except intensifying controversy over factor ‘g’.
+But they have merely served anything positive except intensifying controversy over factor ‘g.'